mattarau/elegant-icons-sass/README.md

 ## Advanced Customization

-You can override two more variables:
+You can override a few more variables:

 1. The font file name:
   ```scss